BridgeData V2: A Dataset for Robot Learning at Scale: Discussion, Limitations, and Future Work

 \subsection{Acknowledgements}

 We thank Abraham Lee, Mia Galatis, Caroline Johnson, Christian Aviña, Samantha Huang, and Nicholas Lofrese for collecting data, as well as Microsoft Research for assistance in labeling parts of the data with language.
 This research was supported by the TPU Research Cloud.
+This research was partly supported by ONR N00014-20-1-2383 and NSF IIS-2150826.

 \begin{appendix}